xieyuheng/inner/source/_posts/person/vladimir-voevodsky/how-i-became-interested-in-foundations-of-mathematics.md

 ------

-- When I was studying in Moscow university, foundations of mathematics is a subject is extremely unfashionable.
+- When I was studying in Moscow University, foundations of mathematics is a subject is extremely unfashionable.

   There were different groups,